juev/awesome-stars/README.md

 ## Rust

+- [martinvonz/jj](https://github.com/martinvonz/jj) – A Git-compatible DVCS that is both simple and powerful
 - [mycelial/mycelite](https://github.com/mycelial/mycelite) – Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
 - [neovide/neovide](https://github.com/neovide/neovide) – No Nonsense Neovim Client in Rust
 - [helix-editor/helix](https://github.com/helix-editor/helix) – A post-modern modal text editor.